A one-person AI tooling studio

 >_ridinCLIgun

-v0.4 shipped human in the loop local-first command knowledge room to grow
+v0.4.7 shipped human in the loop local-first variant-aware help room to grow

 Useful today, still growing.

-• Current build: offline command knowledge, typo detection, language-aware AI, and review history are already working.
+• Current build: variant-aware offline help, typo detection, language-aware AI, and review history are already working.

 • Human in the loop: ridinCLIgun advises.
 It never presses Enter for you.